MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_squid_out_of_water.md

 # Entity Documentation - minecraft:behavior.squid_out_of_water

-`minecraft:behavior.squid_out_of_water` allows an entity to stay close to a ground block when out of water.
+`minecraft:behavior.squid_out_of_water` compels an entity to stay close to a ground block when out of water.

 > [!NOTE]
 > This behavior can only be used by the `squid` entity type.